Psychology

 Offered: Fall, Spring.

-A study of selected cultural groups, with emphasis on developing knowledge, skills, and attitudes for more effective counseling with persons from diverse backgrounds.
+This course is designed to provide learners with the knowledge and skills of cultural behavior and assessment utilized in a variety of mental health and educational settings.
+The course examines how to progress towards cultural competence through research, theoretical examination, case studies, and group discussions.
+Learners will evaluate and apply understanding of the impact of culture on mental health and psychoeducational assessment, diagnosis, and treatment.
 Substantial attention is given to developing awareness of one's own values, attitudes, and beliefs as they relate to counseling in a diverse society, with a focus on the commonalities of individuals as created in the image of God.

 Requisites: None.